richpeck/exception_handler/README.md

       FAILSAFE_RESPONSE
     end

-In other words, what a user *sees* has very little to do with the fact Rails experienced an error.
-Whilst the default behaviour uses static HTML files - we've been able to use a controller instead - providing *dynamic* views for erroneous requests...
+In other words, what a user *sees* has very little to do with the fact Rails experienced an error. `ExceptionHandler` doesn't change this behaviour - it simply adds our own controller/views setup to provide the HTML...

 <p align="center">
   <img src="./readme/middleware.jpg" />